JanHerca/urantiapedia/output/wikijs/en/article/William_S_Sadler_Jr/Appendices_to_Study_of_the_Master_Universe/Appendix_16.md

 In attempting to calculate the magnitude of the second outer space level we encounter an unknown factor.
 We have established a ratio of one-to-one-hundred in comparing the radius of the grand universe to the transverse diameter of the first outer space level.
 The Papers give no dimensions concerning the Secondary Space Level, they merely state that still greater energy activities are going on around 50 million light-years beyond the first outer space level.
 This lack of information necessitates our making some assumptions: We know the space levels increase in size as we proceed outward, but, what is the rate of increase?
 Is it a _constant rate_, or is it an _accelerating rate_ of increase?
 We elect to choose the more conservative assumption, we will _assume_ that the rate of increase is a constant one.

 If the rate of increase is constant, then we can set down a double ratio: the ratio of the radius of the grand universe to the transverse diameter of the first outer space level, and the ratio of the latter to the transverse diameter of the second outer space level.
 This ratio is: 1 is to 100, as 100 is to 10,000.
-In terms of our "scale inches" we can illustrate this as follows: If the grand universe extends out from the center a distance of one inch, and, if the Primary Space Level extends beyond for one hundred inches, then the Secondary Space Level goes out for an additional 10,000 inches.
+In terms of our “scale inches” we can illustrate this as follows: If the grand universe extends out from the center a distance of one inch, and, if the Primary Space Level extends beyond for one hundred inches, then the Secondary Space Level goes out for an additional 10,000 inches.
 This is about the relationship of one inch to eight feet, and of eight feet to 800 feet.

 If the transverse diameter of the second outer space level is 800 feet, then the radius of the total universe, from the center to the periphery of the Secondary Space Level would be symbolized by 800 feet, plus eight feet and one inch.
 If we choose to ignore the two smaller distances we may say that the diameter of the total universe, considered thus far, is on the order of twice 800 feet; this would be 1,600 feet.